Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-Considering the reduction of the exciton binding energy in MoSe$_2/N$LG, which we estimate through hot PL measurements of the excited excitonic states as in~\cite{Lorchat2020}, we determine that the $\rm X^0$ radiative lifetime in MoSe$_2/N-$LG is approximately 2 times larger than in the MoSe$_2$ reference and that this increase barely depends on $N$, such that the measured exciton decays are largely dominated by the transfer times to graphene that we estimate from $2.8~\rm {ps}$ in MoSe$_2/1-$LG, down to $2.2-2.4 ~\rm {ps}$ in MoSe$_2/N-$LG.

-Remarkably, similar measurements were performed on another sample (S2), similar to sample S1 as well as an hBN-encapsulated heterostructure (S3) and we found consistent results, including exciton transfer times within $10\%$ of the values discussed above~\cite{SMnote}.
+Considering the reduction of the exciton binding energy in MoSe$_2/N$LG, which we estimate through hot PL measurements of the excited excitonic states~\cite{Lorchat2020}, we determine that the $\mathrm X^0$ radiative lifetime in MoSe$_2/N$LG is approximately 2 times larger than in the MoSe$_2$ reference and that this increase barely depends on $N$.
+Consequently, the measured $\tau_{\mathrm{X^0}}$ are chiefly determined by the transfer times to graphene that we estimate from $2.8~\mathrm {ps}$ in MoSe$_2/1$LG, down to $2.2-2.4 ~\mathrm {ps}$ in MoSe$_2/N$LG.
+Extensive PL and TRPL measurements were also performed on a similar sample and we found consistent results, notably an exciton transfer time within $10\%$ of the values discussed above (see Sample S4~\cite{SMnote}).